Did You Know?

 Throughout the pilot, it will be important to prevent people from riding or parking scooters inappropriately on the sidewalk or filling up the city’s already limited network of comfortable bike lanes.
 In addition, the safety and mobility needs of people with disabilities must also be closely watched and evaluated.

-Active Trans encouraged the city to work with companies and businesses to create designated parking corrals and provide incentives for proper parking, especially in congested areas like Randolph Street in the West Loop and Milwaukee Avenue through Wicker Park.
-In addition, we urged the city to repurpose parking and travel lanes to bike/scooter lanes in the pilot area’s busiest corridors to help limit sidewalk riding and encourage efficient travel.
+Active Trans encourages the city to work with companies and businesses to create designated parking corrals and provide incentives for proper parking, especially in congested areas like Randolph Street in the West Loop and Milwaukee Avenue through Wicker Park.
+In addition, we urge the city to repurpose parking and travel lanes to bike/scooter lanes in the pilot area’s busiest corridors to help limit sidewalk riding and encourage efficient travel.

 We are pleased with the pilot area because it includes many diverse communities with a range of development patterns and mobility needs.
 Companies need to work with residents, businesses and community-based organizations to promote safe riding and parking.
 Outreach must be aggressive and consistent in low-income areas where transportation options are limited and traffic crashes are more frequent.